storybookjs/react-native/docs/src/pages/basics/guide-angular/index.md

 ```

 Now you can change components and write stories whenever you need to.
-You'll get those changes into Storybook in a snap with the help of Webpack's HMR API.
+You'll get those changes into Storybook in a snap with the help of webpack's HMR API.